 The Trade and Industry Group is a collaboration platform between businesses, organizations, municipalities and academia aiming to strengthen and develop Gothenburg’s competitiveness and attractiveness.
 By creating new structures for cooperation, initiating new projects and making Gothenburg visible, the Trade and Industry Group wants to make a real difference for people and businesses in the region.

 Marketing and Communication department

 The Marketing & Communication department nurtures and develops all the brands of the destination and the company and provides services before, during and after the visit.
 Satisfied visitors are our best ambassadors and we are keen to make it easier for everyone who loves Gothenburg to join us in creating the destination’s brand.

-The Marketing & Communication department has three units: Team PR, In-house and Visitor services.
-Together we support our partners by providing destination communication tools and advice and support.
+The Marketing & Communication department has three units: Team Strategy, Team PR, In-house and Visitor Services.
+Together we support our partners by providing destination communication tools as well as advice and support.